Senate may rein in Microsoft’s billion-dollar Army program using HoloLens

 In October 2018, the U.S. Army awarded Microsoft a $480 million contract to adapt its HoloLens augmented reality headset for the program.

-The Army used a fast-track buying method known as “other transaction authority” to side-step much of the red tape typically involved in a deal of this size.
+The Army used a fast-track buying method known as “other transaction authority” to sidestep much of the red tape typically involved in a deal of this size.
 It chose Microsoft after reviewing several proposals, including one from competitor Magic Leap.
-The value of the deal was increased to $641 million this February
+The value of the deal was increased to $641 million this February.

 The Army’s current budget request includes $906 million for the IVAS program in fiscal 2021, and more than $1 billion in fiscal 2022.
 That funding, not all of which would go to Microsoft, would allow the military to purchase an additional 40,000 headsets and move beyond the testing phase, placing the devices with U.S. forces around the globe.
 Microsoft could reap significantly more money if the program continues to advance.